botbreeder/mudbasic/README.md

 140 130 is actually false
 ```

-Very large programs wouldn't be easy to manipulate as monolithic blocks, but it works fine for small connected chunks.
+Very large programs wouldn't be easy to manipulate as monolithic blocks, but the line-numbering thing works fine for small connected chunks.

 ## Narratives as reusable blocks